 How Does Visual Learning Compare to Kinesthetic Learning?

 Visual and kinesthetic learning methods are not in competition.
-Each way of learning is effective when paired with a person who has a preference for it.
+Each way of learning is effective when paired with a person who has a strong preference for it.

 Read my kinesthetic learning statistics guide next.